Kingminer7/GDPS-Hub/README.md

 ## Notes/Known Issues

 - Levels save to the save file - This is an issue i have not been able to fix so far.
-- Some descriptions may not render due to unsupported characters, such as cyrillic characters (can not fix)
+- Some characters in descriptions show up as `?`, such as cyrillic characters (can not fix)
 - You can't rate or comment on levels - While previewing servers, you're basically viewing without an account.
 - Completions will not save - This is intentional, although in the future it may be changed.
 - If daily, weekly, or event levels don't load, the server may not have them set.